Wildmoor Waters - Tactics

 Nuts and artificials are banned.
 Other than these, most other baits are acceptable.
 Baits with a high oil content should only be used sparingly to preserve the water quality.

-A number of anglers have been experiencing a lot of success using Cotswold Bait Creations new boilie “The One” which has been responsible for taking a number of good fish.
-See our links page for pdf version of their brochure.
+A number of anglers have been experiencing a lot of success using Mainline “Cell” which has been responsible for taking a number of good fish.

 Carp can be taken on a number of types of bait including pellet, boilies, corn and natural baits such as maggots have also proven to be successful.
 The water has a prolific bloodworm population and Cotswold Bait Creations liquid bloodworm is a great dip for most baits.